SunWithIssues/quick-quad-generator/README.md

 I made this program relatively quickly and so I did not see the need to have the program perform safety checks or the need for too many exception handlings.
 I list the known drawbacks, and quick ways to get around that without the need for adding/modifying the code.

-1. The program expects that a player's name is contained in one column called "name".
-   - FIX: Just rename player's name column in your original csv to "name"
-2. The program expects that a player's rating is contained in one column called "rating".
-   - FIX: Just rename that column in your original csv to "rating"
-3. The rating column must only contain numerics (i.e. numbers) or the sort will be incorrect.
+1. The rating column must only contain numerics (i.e. numbers) or the sort will be incorrect.
    - FIX: As with the above modify csv to remove endings like "700P" or "Unrated"
-4. If a player withdraws from the tournament early, the crenshaw table might require color reversal.
+2. If a player withdraws from the tournament early, the crenshaw table might require color reversal.
 The program does not handle this.
    - FIX: (sadly) You must update the html by hand in this case.
-5. Does not check any database to see if ratings are upto date.
+3. Does not check any database to see if ratings are upto date.

 ## Updates